 - Have an autoimmune disease.
 This could include type 1 diabetes, rheumatoid arthritis, autoimmune thyroid or liver disease, Addison’s disease, or Sjogren’s syndrome.

-- Have a genetic disorder such as Down syndromeor Turner’s syndrome.
+- Have a genetic disorder such as Down syndrome or Turner syndrome.

-If you have celiac disease, you probably won’t know it right away.
-You may have this disease for a while without getting sick.
-Then something can trigger, or “turn on,” the disease.
-This could be severe stress, physical injury, infection, childbirth, or surgery.
+If you have celiac disease, you probably won’t know right away.
+You may have this disease without getting sick.
+It could be triggered later on by severe stress, physical injury, infection, childbirth, or surgery.

 How is celiac disease diagnosed?

-Don’t stop eating gluten before you have a blood test.
+Don’t stop eating gluten before you have a blood test or a biopsy.
 If you do, it can skew your results.